merlinthemagic/MTS/README.md

 <b>People should only do interesting work.
 If it can be automated it should be automated.</b>

-# Installation:
-<a href="https://github.com/merlinthemagic/MTS/blob/master/INSTALL.md">Installation Documentation</a>.

-# The Tools:

 ## The Browser:
 <a href="https://github.com/merlinthemagic/MTS/blob/master/BROWSER_README.md">Browser Documentation</a>.

 ## The Shell:
 <a href="https://github.com/merlinthemagic/MTS/blob/master/SHELL_README.md">Shell Documentation</a>.

+## The Install:
+<a href="https://github.com/merlinthemagic/MTS/blob/master/INSTALL.md">Installation Documentation</a>.